Find Anchorsholme Park between the seafront and main highway/tramway at the northernmost end of Blackpool seafront.

 How and Why Anchorsholme Park has been Redeveloped

 The next photo is an aerial view of Anchorsholme Park in March 2020.
 Although complete, the park was still closed at the time because of coronavirus restrictions.

 We also went to have a snoop and see what we could see in mid March.
 The answer’s not much!
 Take a look at our Video Diary of 17.3.20 –

 Enjoyed this video?
 Why don’t you subscribe to our Visit Fylde Coast YouTube channel – make sure you don’t miss out!

 Two separate construction projects have been taking place for a few years, using most of the green space at Anchorsholme Park.

-- Balfour Beatty has built a new sea wall using the compound nearest to the tram stop as their base.
+- Balfour Beatty has built a new sea wall at Princes Way using the compound nearest to the tram stop as their base.

 - United Utilities has carried out £200m of work to improve bathing waters.
-They’ve been working behind the green fence and on the beach since 2015.
+They’ve been working behind the green fence and on the beach from 2015 to 2020.

 In this photo you can see both projects when they were in full swing –

 This is how Anchorsholme Park used to look before the diggers moved in… It’s also where the once famous Cleveleys Hydro Hotel was to be found – although that was more where the adjacent ‘pointy-roofed’ houses are nearby.